etcd-io/website/content/en/docs/v3.5/dev-internal/logging.md

 description: Logging level categories
 ---

-etcd uses the [capnslog][capnslog] library for logging application output categorized into *levels*.
+etcd uses the [zap][zap] library for logging application output categorized into *levels*.
 A log message's level is determined according to these conventions:

 * Error: Data has been lost, a request has failed for a bad reason, or a required resource has been lost
   * Examples: